-The movie starts in a train on its way to Chicago.
+The movie starts on a train on its way to Chicago.
 Colter Stevens, our protagonist, wakes up on the train with a pretty lady sitting next to him, claiming to be his wife.
 Apparently, he is in the body of someone else and is tasked with finding a bomb placed somewhere in the train that’s going to kill hundreds of people.
-Failing the task means having to go through the 8 minute loop all over again.
+Failing the task means having to go through the 8-minute loop all over again.
 With a lot of trial and error, he eventually learns the truth about his situation.

 To enjoy a film like this, you need to have a suspension of disbelief.
 Enjoy this movie for what it is—an entertaining roller coaster that takes you in its engrossing world for a few hours.